vmanchik/STEDI-Data-Lakehouse/README.md

 - **Data from step trainer:** A motion sensor that records the distance of the object detected.
 The step trainer file contains 28,680 rows.
 - **Accelerometer data:** Uses a mobile phone accelerometer to detect motion in the X, Y, and Z directions.
 The accelerometer file has 81,273 rows.

+## Requirements
+The original data is transformed into SQL tables in three different zones:
+1. Landing
+2. Trusted
+3. Curated

+## Steps
+1. Prepare

 ## Tools
 The following AWS tools are used in this project:
 - AWS IAM